1

 Pretzel-Topped Sweet Potatoes

-Friends I've shared this recipe with say it's their favorite way to serve sweet potatoes.
-I like to make it for brunch as a colorful go-with dish.
-The mingled sweet, tart and salty tastes are an unusual treat. —Sue Mallory, Lancaster, Pennsylvania
+Everyone I've shared this recipe with says it's the tastiest way to serve sweet potatoes.
+I like to make it for special dinners and even for brunch as a colorful go-with dish.
+The mingled sweet, tart and salty flavors are an unusual treat. —Sue Mallory, Lancaster, Pennsylvania

 Parmesan Asparagus